studentkittens/lncs-pandoc/paper.md

 ## Sandboxed application testbeds

 From a developer's point of view it is often needed to test an untrusted application on real production data.
-While it's always possible to set up a test server with a copy of the data is an tedious task.
-It is desirable to simply do this work once and, if needed, to reset to the last working state.
+While it is possible to set up a test server with a copy of the data, it is an tedious task.
+It would be desirable to simply do this work once and, if needed, to reset to the last working state.
 While this might be possible with other techniques like snapshotting filesystems or *true* hardware virtualization it is slow to restore the made damage compared to just